ktc312/tw_perm_data_analysis_web/README.md

 To Do
 ========
-1. Bay area cities list
-2. Outcome functions
+1. Outcome functions
-3. Build the website
+2. Build the website

 License